Travel Insurance and Advice for Visitors to Russia

 Russia is a fun and interesting place to visit, and with a little precaution, planning, and trip insurance protection, travelers can have a worry-free trip of a lifetime.

 Russia is the largest country in the world, spanning nine time zones across Eurasia.
 Due to its massive size, the country is home to a variety of landscapes and ethnic groups.
-The country is known for its vast natural resources and is one of the largest producers of oil and gas globally.
-These reasons and much more are what draw tourists, missionary groups, volunteers, and expatriates alike to visit Russia for both long and short periods of time.
+The country is known for its vast natural resources and is one of the largest oil and gas producers globally.
+These reasons and many more are what draw tourists, missionary groups, volunteers, and expatriates alike to visit Russia for long and short periods.
 Before taking off, travelers should be aware of safety and health issues so that they can enjoy their visit to Russia.